FOREX-Dollar dips after Fed calms U.S. inflation jitters

 "The foreign exchange market has continued to stabilize overnight after absorbing the shock of the much higher US CPI... helped by the rebound in global equity markets," analysts at MUFG said in a note.

-A slew of more U.S. data is due later on Friday, including retail sales and industrial production, likely to give further clues about the extent of the economic recovery.
+A slew of more U.S. data is due later on Friday, including retail sales and industrial production, which is likely to give further clues about the extent of the economic recovery.

 Ulrich Leuchtmann, head of FX and commodity research at Commerzbank, said in a note he believed U.S. inflation fears had led to the single currency being undervalued.